pharo-nosql/OmniBase/README.md

 OmniBase
 ========

-OmniBase is Smalltalk efficient objects repository, BTree and filesystem based with full ACID features

 Originally at squeaksource, now moved to github.

+OmniBase is a Smalltalk efficient object repository.

+Based on BTrees and filesystem, it has full ACID features.

+While this software is old and doesn't have elegant code, it works with an impressive performance.

 ---
 This is the Pharo Smalltalk port of David Gorisek's original work.